apjanco/spaCy_workshops/README.md

 ## Title and a brief description of the content or topic and its relevance to the Digital Humanities community

+Active Machine Learning with spaCy and Prodigy

+This workshop will introduce DH scholars to spaCy and Prodigy.
+Developed by Matthew Hannibal and Ines Montari, these programs offer a suite of tools for applied natural language processing and computer vision.
+These tools make it possible for individual scholars to quickly train statistical models that can infer customized categories in named entity recognition tasks, match phrases, and visualize model performace.
+While comparable to the more familiar research library NLTK, spaCy offers neural network models, integrated word vectors, dependency parsing and a variety of new features that are not available in other libraries.
+There is a clear need for scholars to benefit from recent advances in Deep Learning models that facilitate text and image recognition tasks on information that is relevant to scholarly research questions.

 ## Description of the target audience and expected number of participants

+This workshop would appeal to a similar audience as attended DH2018's Distant Viewing and Word Vectors workshops.
+Our participants have some familiarity with natural language processing and text analysis.
+They may have heard of spaCy and are interested in learning how it differs from NLTK.

 ## A brief outline showing that the core content can be covered in a half-day (approximately 3 hours
 Unit I: Basic NLP with spaCy